Explore the Royal City

 Rich, smooth, creamy, buttery, and very sweet are all great words that describe the filling of these fantastic tarts.

 It is a very sizeable butter tart.
-More significant, and they would have to change the classification from a tart to a pie.
+Any larger, and they would have to change the classification from a tart to a pie.
 It would make a whole dessert with just a scoop of excellent ice cream.

 Located right in the heart of downtown Guelph, Miijidaa is a gem in a sea of dining options within the city.
+Easily, it is one of the best places to eat in Guelph.
 We have eaten in, ordered take out, and participated in special pairing nights at Miijidaa on so many occasions and never a misstep.
 It is always a delight to visit.

 We could never think about ordering from Miijidaa without including their jalapeno cornbread with tomato relish.
 It ranks as our absolute favourite cornbread we have ever had, but that is our little secret.
 So when someone says, “Dinner at Miijidaa?”
 I say: “Let’s Eat!”